Pre K Program Curriculum Highlights

 The goal for your child’s physical development is to be able to achieve both fine and gross motor control of their bodies.

 Cognitive Development – Cognitive development at this age is much more complex.
 Children are able to categorize objects with two or more characteristics.
 They are curious and eager to learn about the world around them.
 Therefore, this class encourages exploration of math and science through counting, number recognition and formation, one-to-one correspondence, ordering, patterning, sequencing, graphing, estimating, weighing, measuring, identifying shapes, sorting, classifying, comparing, and calendar activities.
-Math Their Way and AIMS Math approaches are used.
 Children’s science knowledge and skills are developed through the study of life cycles, seasons, animals, weather, magnets, dinosaurs, environments and health.
-The Scholastic Magazine Let’s Find Out is also used.

 The goal for your child’s cognitive development is to learn to problem solve, think logically and to use imagination while representing and exploring abstract ideas.

 Enrichment Activities – Enrichment activities round out our program.
-They include music and creative movement led by specialists and a variety of visiting programs from the Nashua Fire Department, a Dental Hygienist, the Audubon “Wings of the Night” program, Beaver Brook’s Dinosaur Program, and a musical performance from the Nashua Senior Center.
-Field Trips feature visits to the Nashua Public Library for Story Time and Puppet Show, Kimball Farm for apple picking, Beaver Brook Native American Program, the SEE Science Center, Parker’s Maple Barn , and the Hudson Animal Hospital all of which support classroom areas of study.
-Kindergarten students also enjoy participating in the annual Holiday Concert Show and our great Field Day.
+They include creative movement led by specialists and a variety of visiting programs from the Nashua Fire Department, a Dental Hygienist, the Audubon “Wings of the Night” program, Beaver Brook’s Dinosaur Program, and a musical performance from the Nashua Senior Center.
+Field Trips feature visits to the Nashua Public Library for Story Time and Puppet Show and Wilson Farm for hayrides and pumpkin picking.
+The SEE Science Center and Animal Adventures pay a visit to our school for science enrichment.
+All of these support classroom areas of study.
+Pre K students also enjoy participating in the annual Holiday Concert Show.

 Based on the Scott Foresman Reading Street Program, elements from AIMS Math and Math Their Way and The Creative Curriculum for Preschool, Trister-Dodge, D., Colker, L. & Heroman, C., Fourth Edition.